NalediPrettyGirl/e-commerce-demo/README.md

 dbname = "shopslay";
 password="";
-Make sure u have xamp or wamp server or any that support php .import database (shopslay(2)) and images
+Make sure u have xamp or wamp server or any that support php .import database (shopslay(2)) and images images are not all available due to github storage but source code is good